Muthubioinfo/branch-site-FDR/README.md

 | $L_{c}$                     | Number of codon sites | 100, 200, 1000, 10000 |
 | %TP                          | Percentage true positives among all simulations | 0.1, 0.2, 0.5, 1, 2, 5, 20, 50, 100 |

 Now, a total of 24 different phylogenomic datasets can be simulated based on the table above.
-The positive selection for the two trees (TREE I has 8 species and TREE II has 16 species) are tested by labelling either internal ($\alpha$) and external branch ($\beta$).

 To simulate codon sequence alignments under different settings shown above, use the EVOLVER program and select option 6.